 Guide to Finding Credible Medical Information

-he Alzheimer's Association website is the best source for accurate, up-to-date information about Alzheimer's disease and other forms of dementia.
+The best source for accurate, up-to-date information about Alzheimer's disease and other forms of dementia.
 If you or a loved one is experiencing troubling symptoms, visit a doctor to learn the reason.
 Call the Alzheimer's Association at 800-272-3900 if you need help finding a qualified physician in your area.

 Call the Alzheimer's Association